 - Position your lower leg against the pad and adjust the lap pad between the knees and the hip so that it’s holding your legs in a secure position.

-- Grasp the side handles and make sure your legs are comfortably levered in with the machine and fully extended in front of you with the toes pointing forward.
+- Grab the side handles and make sure your legs are comfortably levered in with the machine and fully extended in front of you with the toes pointing forward.

 - To begin with the exercise, exhale and flex your knees by engaging just your hamstrings, this will pull the machine lever inwards.
 Keeping the torso stationary, continue doing this until it travels as far as possible to the back of your thighs.